cstml/cstml.github.io/_posts/2021-05-04-haskell-functor.md

 ```

 - It's like half the map to the left (if that makes sense?).
 So you give it an
-  element and then you a Functor and then it returns the element wrapped in the
+  element and then you give it a Functor, and it returns the element wrapped in
-  functor (a bit like it pushes the element out)
+  the functor (a bit like *it pushes the element out* of the functor and
+  replaces it).

 ```haskell
 5 <$ Identity 6  -- Identity 5